 Are you looking to install a livestock fence for your farm or ranch around Pullman, Washington?
 Various fencing types for animal confinement actually exist.
 It’s good to have a baseline understanding of each type, so you can make an informed decision about which style is ideal for your specific application.
 If you’re still undecided in the end, a fencing professional can always assist you and make recommendations based on your needs and budget.

-Panel livestock fencing is best for cattle and hogs.
-This option consists of heavy gauge steel panels that are welded together in squares.
-The panels generally range from 14 to 38 inches in width and come in 16-foot lengths.
-This type of fence usually stands three to four feet high.
+Panel fencing works great for cattle and hogs.
+This style comprises of heavy gauge steel panels that are welded together in squares.
+The panels typically range between 14 and 38 inches in width and in 16-feet lengths.
+This fence averages around three to four feet in height.